ERGA-consortium/EARs/README.md

 If everything looks good, the assembly will be approved to continue to the manual curation stage, and the EAR will be part of the stable ERGA repository of reports

-If the reviewer thinks something should be clarified, addressed or corrected, it will be requested through the communication channel open during the pull request.
+If the reviewer thinks something should be clarified, addressed or corrected, it will be requested through the communication channel open during the pull request

 [image]